Undergraduate Transfer Credit Evaluations

 - Military Transfer Credit Policy

-Students enrolling in one of CCNY's professional schools (School of Architecture, Education or Engineering) with 45 or more credits earned at the time of admission receive an evaluation from the respective professional school.
+Students enrolling in one of CCNY's professional schools (School of Architecture, Education or Engineering) receive a preliminary evaluation from Evaluation Services.
+The respective professional school must review, update and certify the transfer credits to finalize the evaluation.
 All others are evaluated by Evaluation Services.

 Transfer Evaluation Services Staff: